General Dentistry Services in Whitehouse

 Once problems have been identified, general dentists have the skill to quickly address them.
 If a tooth has signs of decay, your dentist will clean out the cavity and fill it with an advanced, natural-looking composite.
 If the decay is serious, your dentist will perform a root canal and cap the tooth with a protective crown.
 For chips, cracks and fractures, your dentist can apply bonding material, or suggest veneers.
 For crooked teeth, your general dentist may recommend Invisalign, or give you a referral to an orthodontist.
 For missing teeth, a general dentist can help you close gaps and maintain bone integrity with dental implants, or prevent drifting of teeth with dentures or bridges.

 At the end of the day, a general dentist is a partner, a primary health care provider and a friend to your family.
-Dr. Huntzinger and Dr. Bowman value the wonderful rewards and great responsibilities of providing general dentistry services to our community.
+Dr. Huntzinger values the wonderful rewards and great responsibilities of providing general dentistry services to our community.

 To learn more about the benefits of general dentistry, or to schedule an appointment, contact Dental Health Associates of Whitehouse today.